-In a recent blog covering the usage of Amazon SageMaker’s unique modeling algorithms such as DeepAR to better forecast, but also more traditional ones such as Autoregressive Integrated Moving Average (ARIMA) or Exponential Smoothing (ES); it came to my mind that all these algorithms expect well structured and clean data to deliver the most accurate prediction.
+In a recent blog covering the usage of Amazon SageMaker’s unique modeling algorithms such as DeepAR to better forecast, but also more traditional ones such as Autoregressive Integrated Moving Average (ARIMA) or Exponential Smoothing (ES); it came to my mind that all these algorithms expect well structured and clean data for data scientists to deliver the most accurate prediction.

 Without a tool like Trifacta, most data scientists would have to spend a massive amount of their time preparing the data to be ready for ML.
-This is not the best way to spend a Data Scientist time.
+This is not the best way to spend a Data Scientists time.
 Data Scientists don’t love munging and cleaning data, it’s a waste of their skills to be polishing the materials they rely on.

 If you are a data scientist and want to experience it first hand, from structuring to standardizing and feature engineering for Amazon SageMaker, you can leverage these files following the guide leveraging Trifacta free Wrangler Edition.